Part 2: Calibration & Imaging of J1849+3024

 parang=False)

-• Input the parameters to apply all calibration to the target and use linear interpolation to do so.
+• Input the parameters to apply all calibration to the target, and utilize linear interpolation to achieve this.
 Note that the applymode='calonly' is used to prevent unnecessary flagging of target data.

 5F.
 Split target